sjacquemin/CNN_DogBreedClassifier/README.md

 Below are the original readme instructions supplied for the project.
 This github repository is designed for a review of my project versus allowing you to run the code yourself from start-to-finish.
 This is not recommended due to the extremely large size of the original dataset (all of the images).
 If there is a need, I am happy to review the code and/or run the program via screenshare.

+Proceed to the 'dog_app.ipynb' to review the project.

 Thank you and please reach out to me at stephen.jacquemin@gmail.com if you should have any questions.